 Jahangir established direct relations between the Mughal Government and the East India Company.
 In 1615, Sir Thomas Roe arrived as an accredited ambassador or James I to the Mughal Court.
-He obtained for the English merchants of privileges for trade in Gujarat including the right to set up factories at Agra and Ahmadabad.
+He obtained for the English merchants the privileges to trade in Gujarat including the right to set up factories at Agra and Ahmadabad.

 As a man Jahangir was on the whole an amiable personality.
-He was respectful to his mother and other elderly members of his family and although he rebelled against his great father and remained in rebellion for years, he had done that under a wrong impulse and on the advice of his selfish companions and eventually realized his folly and made amends after he was in possession of the throne.
-He cherished the loving memory of Akbar, and in thought and expression, held him in great reverence He would walk to his mausoleum at Sikandra and rub his forehead at its threshold.
+He was respectful to his mother and other elderly members of his family.
+His succession to the throne was supported by elderly ladies of the family such as Salima Sultan Begum and Ruqaiya Begum.
+Although he rebelled against his great father (Akbar) and remained in rebellion for years, he had done that under a wrong impulse and on the advice of his selfish companions and eventually realized his folly and made amends after he was in possession of the throne.
+He cherished the loving memory of Akbar, and in thought and expression, held him in great reverence.
+He would walk to his mausoleum at Sikandra and rub his forehead at its threshold.

 Art, Architecture and Painting